Existing App Setup

 Step 1: Pull Latest Code

-First, make sure you have the latest code from the develop branch:
+First, make sure you have the latest code from the main branch:

 Ask Claude to pull the latest code